 Duke has been known to have a fairly decent college basketball team.
-Our football team has been picking it up lately too.
-Seats to see Coach K and the Blue Devils at Cameron Stadium are almost impossible to get….unless you are a Duke EM resident.
+Seats to see the Blue Devils at Cameron Stadium are almost impossible to get….unless you are a Duke EM resident.
 Duke EM serves as medical staff at the games so you’ll likely find yourself on the floor of a couple games.
-The Durham Bulls (triple A minor league team) offer family friendly baseball experiences throughout the summer.
-You have heard of them after the 1988 Kevin Costner, Tim Robbins, and Susan Sarandon film Bull Durham.
+The Durham Bulls (triple A minor league team) offer family friendly baseball experiences throughout the summer, and just a short drive away, Raleigh's PNC Arena is home to the National Hockey League's Carolina Hurricanes.

 In almost every direction there is tons to do!
 By the coastline you have lots of great beaches and the outerbanks.
 West of Durham you have Asheville, which is is one of the best food and beer towns (both!!).
 Neighboring Asheville you have Blue Ridge Parkway known as “America’s favorite highway” for its stunning surrounding scenery.
 Not far away is the Great Smokey Mountains.
 To the north Baltimore and DC aren’t too far away.
 But even better, to the south beautiful Charleston, SC, and Savannah, Georgia, are only a few hours away.
 To say the least, there is more great things to do than you’ll probably have time for!